Viability of Boosted Light Dark Matter in a Two-Component Scenario: Theoretical and Experimental Constraints, and the vectorlike Lepton

-To resolve this issue we add two vectorlike leptons that couple with the Higgs boson doublets, specifically one vectorlike doublet $N$ and one vectorlike singlet $\chi$.
-We can take both of them either even or odd under the existing $Z_2$ symmetry.
-If we assume both of the vectorlike fermions to be odd under the $Z_2$ symmetry, then they can be stabilized as potential dark matter candidates, along with improving the oblique parameter limits.
-This charge assignment restricts the vectorlike leptons to mix with the SM leptons, which would have been the case if both (or even one of them) of them were even under $Z_2$.
+To resolve the tension with the EWPT data, we add two vectorlike leptons (VLL) that couple with the Higgs boson doublets, specifically one vectorlike doublet $N$ and one vectorlike singlet $\chi$.
+If we assume both of the vectorlike fermions to be odd under the dark $Z_2^{\rm DM}$ symmetry (see Table \ref{table:1b}), then they can be stabilized as potential dark matter candidates, along with improving the oblique parameter limits.
+This charge assignment restricts the vectorlike leptons to mix with the SM leptons, which would have been the case if both (or even one) of them were even under $Z_2^{\rm DM}$.
+Therefore, in the subsequent analysis all the particles / fields displayed in both Table \ref{table:1} and Table \ref{table:1b} are considered.